 Our mentors are the backbone of our program, acting as guides and role models to our participants.
 They are all successful young women with Turner syndrome, coming from different backgrounds with different areas of expertise.

 Michelle recently moved to Medford, Massachusetts and is from a small town in New Hampshire.
 She is currently working as a paralegal at a law firm in Boston and is pursuing a master's degree in Political Science and International Relations at Suffolk University.
 This will be Michelle's second year mentoring with BITSS and she is super excited!
 She loves vegan baking, the Avengers, and spoken word poetry.
 She can't wait to see all of the returning BITSS folks again and to meet the new ones!

 Sydney is 23 years old and lives in Rhode Island.
 She got involved with BITSS last year, graduated from Emmanuel College last year, and is currently getting her MSW at Boston University.
-She had been diagnosed with Turner Syndrome in High School.
+She was diagnosed with Turner Syndrome in High School.
 She works at Tides Family Services with kids who have DCYF involvement.
 She is also involved with a camp for kids with Type 1 Diabetes.
 "BITSS is an amazing experience and I am excited to continue to be a part of it this year!"